asciinema/agg/README.md

 © 2022 Marcin Kulik.

-All code is licensed under the Apache License, Version 2.0.
+All code is licensed under the GNU General Public License v3.0 or later.
 See LICENSE file for details.